jwstegemann/fritz2-docs/RemoteCalls.md

 ---
 # Remote Calls

-Using the default fetch-api from the browser can get quite tiresome.
-For this reason fritz2 offers a small wrapper around it:
+Using the browser's default fetch-api can get quite tiresome, which is why fritz2 offers a small wrapper for it:

-At first you create a `RequestTemplate` for your backend:
+First you create a `RequestTemplate` for your backend:
 ```kotlin
 val sampleApi = remote("https://reqresss.in/api/users")
             .acceptJson()
             .header("Content-Type","application/json")
 ```
-The template offers you some [convenience-methods](https://jwstegemann.github.io/fritz2/dokka/fritz2/io.fritz2.remote/-request-template/) to configure your API-calls, like the `acceptJson()` above, that simply adds the correct header to each request that will be sent using the template.
+The template offers some [convenience-methods](https://jwstegemann.github.io/fritz2/dokka/fritz2/io.fritz2.remote/-request-template/) to configure your API-calls, like the `acceptJson()` above which simply adds the correct header to each request sent using the template.

-Sending a request is quite straightforward:
+Sending a request is pretty straightforward:
 ```kotlin
             sampleApi.get(s)
                 .onErrorLog()
                 .body()
 ```
-`body()` return you the body of the response as a `String` (more is yet to come). `onErrorLog` just logs exceptions to the console.
-Of course you can/should implement your own exception-handling.
+`body()` returns the body of the response as a `String` (more is yet to come). `onErrorLog` logs exceptions to the console.
+Of course, you can and should implement your own exception-handling.

-The same works for posts (and other methods), just give it another parameter for the body to send.
+The same works for posts and other methods, just use different parameters for the body to send.

-Since remote-calls are asynchronous by nature and you do not want to block in your `Handler`s (where you should implement your logic), you have to somehow inject the call, before the `Handler` is called:
+Since remote-calls are asynchronous by nature, and you do not want to block in your `Handler`s (where you should implement your logic), you have to somehow inject the call before the `Handler` is called:

 ```kotlin
 val samplePost = apply {s : String ->